theupdateframework/taps/tap4.md

 cutting or non-backtracking) delegations or multi-role delegations (here, more appropriately termed multi-repository delegations).

-### Feature: Backtracking Pinning Delegations
+### Feature: Terminating Pinning Delegations

 Normal delegations can be backtracking (default) or terminating.
 This delegation feature is documented in [the Diplomat paper](https://www.usenix.org/conference/nsdi16/technical-sessions/presentation/kuppusamy).
 The same concept can be applicable to pinned delegations.
-If a portion of the targets namespace is assigned to a particular root/repository, and that repository does not specify a particular target in that namespace, TUF could choose either to proceed through the list of pinnings to the next pinning whose assigned namespace matches that target (i.e. TUF could backtrack) or not; it would seem that the naturally expected behavior from a namespace assignment would be *not* to backtrack.
+If a portion of the targets namespace is assigned to a particular root/repository, and that repository does not specify a particular target in that namespace, TUF could choose either to proceed through the list of pinnings to the next pinning whose assigned namespace matches that target (i.e. TUF could backtrack) or not.
+[Interpreting delegations](#intepreting-delegations) below runs through how this plays out.

-As such, pinnings (i.e. repository delegations) should by default not backtrack; however, it should probably remain an option to allow backtracking.

 ### Feature: Multi-Repository Pinning Delegations